MichaelPico/windows-setup/configuration/README.md

 ## VS Code

-### Export Configuration
+### Import Configuration (Save to Repo)

-Run the import script to export your current VS Code configuration to the repository:
+Export your current VS Code configuration to the repository:

 ```powershell
 .\vscode\import-config.ps1